MattWalker1/JJsRoofingWebsite/README.md

 # JJsRoofingWebsite
 Creating a website for a private client, a local roofing/exterior company.

-Utilizing .gitignore to remove a large video file for the main landing page - need to add this via GIT LFS.
+Utilizing .gitignore to remove a large video file for the main landing page - need to add this via GIT LFS
--- Download all video files from the dropbox link ( *add dropbox* )
+- added with git lfs

+- Footer -